 Interest rate risk represents our primary source of market risk.
 Interest rate risk is the risk to current or anticipated earnings or equity arising primarily from movements in interest rates.
 This risk results from differences between the timing of cash flows on our assets and the liabilities funding those assets.
 The timing of cash flows of our assets is impacted by re-pricing characteristics, prepayments and contractual maturities.
+Our interest rate risk exposure is primarily related to the funding of the fixed-rate loan portfolio.
 We discuss the risks related to the uncertainty as to the nature of potential changes or other reforms associated with the transition away from and expected replacement of LIBOR as a benchmark interest rate in "Item 1A.
 Risk Factors."